 See, that’s the beauty of remote working, to be able to choose your comfort zone and not sticking to a 4×4 cubicle.

-Pause and think: didn’t you also struggle with your productivity initially, but you bounced back to your real form once you got familiar with the remote model?
+Pause and think: didn’t you also struggle with your productivity initially, but you bounced back to your actual form once you got familiar with the remote model?
 That nod of the head right there is how we have debunked this misconception, too!

 If put in an equation, remote work-life balance is directly proportional to time management.
 Let’s trace back a little.
 Remote work implies flexibility.
-This means custom designing our time-table for the day.
+This means custom designing our timetable for the day.
 And while we all craft it, we end up integrating both personal and professional tasks in those standard 9-10 office hours.
 Haha! (ghost laugh) now you know where you were going wrong.

 So achieving work-life balance is a personal goal and not a default of the remote model.

 We can say that while there are days we miss the office.
-There are times we wish to pull each other out of our laptop screens and go for that ‘much-missed’ tea break together.
+There are times we wish to pull each other out of our laptop screens and go for that ‘much-missed tea break together.
 But, we are also working with more creative freedom, flexibility, and opportunities to make better decisions.
 We are managing the challenges of remote working well and growing on individual levels.
 We are happily settled in this remote work lifestyle.

-And once the world heals and springs back from the COVID-19, we will actually be able to get rid of the work-from-home kind of remote work.
+And once the world heals and springs back from the COVID-19, we will be able to get rid of the work-from-home kind of remote work.
 Subsequently, we will be able to experience remote working with all the benefits for gig workers!
 Until then, let’s stay in touch via laptops and wifi.